 Please check the calendar for details of upcoming events, including class assemblies.

-This term we are running a Family Maths course.
-This course will be taught by a tutor from MAES (Manchester Adult Education Service).
-We will also be running a 'Talk English' course, for those new to English.
-This is also run by MAES.
+This term we are running a 'Talk English' course, for those new to English.
+This course will be taught by a tutor from MAES (Manchester Adult Education Service)

 MAES are also running courses for parents on their personal mental health well-being, in partnership with Back on Track, through a project called 'Heads Up'.
 Please click here for a leaflet with more information.

 Stay and Play sessions take place in Nursery every Friday from 9 - 9.40, and in Reception they take place every other week at the same times (check with staff for which week is for which Reception class).

 Shared Learning Events will take place once a half term in Key Stage 1 and once a term in Years 3 - 6.
 Please see the calendar for dates.

 Writing for Pleasure Week - Shared Learning and Parent Learning Event